solana-labs/solana/docs/src/developing/runtime-facilities/zk-token-proof.md

 - `VerifyZeroBalance`:

-  - The zero-balance proof certifies that an ElBamal ciphertext encrypts the number zero.
+  - The zero-balance proof certifies that an ElGamal ciphertext encrypts the number zero.
   - Mathematical description and proof of security:
     [[Notes]](./zk-docs/zero_proof.pdf)